Employee Monitoring Software Demand up 60% since 2019

 Should I Use A VPN?

-A reliable VPN service will prevent employee monitoring software from logging your browsing history.
+A top-rated VPN service will prevent employee monitoring software from logging your browsing history.
 Rather than capturing your browser’s DNS lookups and the IP addresses of websites you visit, the employee surveillance tools will only be able to record that you visited the proxy server of your VPN service.
 Any attempts at inspecting traffic will also fail due to encryption.

 Despite the effectiveness of a VPN in hiding your browsing history, it’s not possible to obfuscate its use.
 This will make it clear to your employer that you are trying to evade their surveillance measures, which will likely result in negative consequences.